 As one of Japan’s superfoods, miso is well recognized for its many great health benefits.
 It is rich in essential minerals and a good source of various B vitamins, vitamins E, K and folic acid.
 Miso is fermented, full of probiotic, good-for-you food, which provides the gut with beneficial bacteria that help us to stay healthy.

 My Miso Making Journey

 When I get home from a long trip, I often crave for simple homemade miso soup (and onigiri is a plus!).
-Even though miso is entirely indispensable in my diet and cooking, I realized that I have never made it from scratch before.
-Like making your own mochi or plum wine, it struck me that there is something special about making your own miso, and I really wanted to do just that!
+Even though miso is entirely indispensable in my diet and cooking, I realized that I had never made it from scratch before.
+Like making your own mochi or plum wine, it struck me that there was something special about making your own miso, and I really wanted to do just that!

-So if you’re with me, wishing to make this Japanese ingredient from scratch, I hope you’d join me!
+So if you’re with me, wishing to make this Japanese ingredient from scratch, try making your own miso!
 This miso recipe is not my own and it’s based on this Japanese miso company’s tutorial which I found upon my research.
-Please understand that this recipe is work in progress and not finalized yet.
-I may modify the recipe as I continue to improve, but you can expect my update from time to time (even if I fail!).
+I’ll be trying different recipes in the future, and I will update/modify this recipe based on my own experiment.

 Quick Overview of Miso Making

 The process of making miso takes 2 days, but it is not until 6 months later only you get to use the product.
 Umm… are you still here?

 It may sound daunting, but the method is actually quite simple and I’m sure the result is totally worth the effort!

 - Wash soybeans